Sheikh Jarrah: Shrines and tombs

 The Jewish presence in Sheikh Jarrah centered on the tomb of Shimon HaTzadik, one of the last members of the Great Assembly, the governing body of the Jewish people after the Babylonian Exile.
 According to the Babylonian Talmud, Shimon HaTzadik met with Alexander the Great when the Macedonian army passed through the Land of Israel and convinced him not to destroy the Second Temple.
 For years Jews made pilgrimages to his tomb in Sheikh Jarrah, a practice documented in travel literature.
-In 1876, the cave and the adjoining land, planted with 80 ancient olive trees, were purchased by the Jews for 15,000 francs.
+In 1876, the cave and the adjoining land, planted with 80 ancient olive trees, were purchased by a Jewish group for 15,000 francs.
 Dozens of Jewish families built homes on the property.
 Other landmarks in Sheikh Jarrah are a medieval mosque dedicated to one of the soldiers of Saladin, St. George's Anglican Cathedral and the Tomb of the Kings.

 St. John of Jerusalem Eye Hospital

 The St John of Jerusalem Eye Hospital is an institution of The Order of St John that provides eye care in the West Bank, Gaza and East Jerusalem.
 Patients receive care regardless of race, religion or ability to pay.
 The hospital first opened in 1882 on Hebron Road opposite Mount Zion.
 The building in Sheikh Jarrah opened in 1960 on Nashashibi Street.